jayshozie/ceng240/notes4newbies/W01-intro.md

 Now, we find the address described by the MAR in the memory, and copy that instruction into memory data register (MDR), so we know what to do.

-Then the instruction from the MMDr is copied to the current instruction register (CIR, a.k.a. instruction register (IR)) for decoding and execution.
+Then the instruction from the MDR is copied to the current instruction register (CIR, a.k.a. instruction register (IR)) for decoding and execution.

 The Control Unit then begins to decode the instructions in the CIr,